christiansalazar/yii-billing/README.md

 			list($id,$billkey,$item,$amount,$from,$to,$txn_id) = $q;
 		}

+	to know what the current plan is using:

+		$plan_name = $api->getCurrentPlan($who);

+		please note getCurrentPlan depends on the Payment model in this case that offered by default by: YiiBillingPaymentInAdvance

 4. call makePayment to obviously: pay a bill, given its billkey number. it moves the machine status from 'need-payment' to 'up-to-date'